emkalkan42/New_42Examguide/README.md

 2️⃣ Level 2

-From the previous exam rank, you should be able to do all Level 3 tasks, including Get_next_line and Scanf (parsing).
+From the previous exam rank, you should be able to do all Level 3 tasks, including Get_next_line and Scanf (parsing), Filter.

 3️⃣ Level 3

-There is currently no information about this rank.
+Probably the next exam first task.

 </table></tr></td>